JuliaData/DataFrames.jl/docs/src/man/manipulation_functions.md

 First, the operation result can be placed back into the original column with the original column name by switching the keyword argument `renamecols` from its default value (`true`) to `renamecols=false`.
+This option prevents the function name from being appended to the column name as it usually would be.

 ```julia
 julia> df = DataFrame(a=1:4, b=5:8)